• Skip to primary navigation

 Early Childhood Education Scholarship

-This Endowment provides scholarships for low income and immigrant students from Santa Clara County pursuing a degree in Early Childhood Education.
+This endowment, originally founded in 2016, provides scholarships for low-income and immigrant students from Santa Clara County pursuing a degree in Early Childhood Education.
+Each school term since 2017 students are selected from West Valley College, Saratoga, and Mission Valley College Santa Clara to receive these scholarships.